iainctduncan/papers/source/features_usage.rst

 Inlet 0 Scheme Expressions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-Input to the s4m object works differently depending on whether one uses the main inlet (inlet 0) or subsequent inlets.
+Input to the s4m object works differently depending on whether one uses the main left-most inlet (a.k.a. inlet 0) or subsequent inlets.
 A common pattern in Max objects is for objects to accept "meta" messages in inlet 0 - messages that configure the object, but are not calls to execute the objects main functionality.
 S4M follows this pattern, and supports a number of meta messages, such as the previously mentioned **reset** and **source** messages.
-While these message have an effect on the Scheme interpreter, they are handled by the s4m object's C functions, rather than being passed to the Scheme interpreter for processing.
+While these message have an effect on the Scheme interpreter, they are handled by the s4m object's C functions, rather than being passed to the Scheme interpreter for evaluation.
 I refer to messages that are handled this way as "reserved messages", as they are not meant to be used as function names in Scheme (technically, there is nothing preventing this, but it is not recommended as tracing which component is handling the message will not be obvious).

 Any messages to inlet 0 that are not reserved messages are evaluated as expressions by the Scheme interpreter.
-Internally, S4M adds implicit enclosing parentheses around any non-reserved messages that do not already start and end with parentheses, and then passes the message to the s7 interpreter for evaluation.
+As previously discussed, S4M adds implicit enclosing parentheses around any non-reserved messages that do not already start and end with parentheses, and then passes the message to the s7 interpreter for evaluation.
-This convenience feature allows users to make calls from Max messages to S4M more visually readable - for example, a message of **my-fun 99** will be treated as **(my-fun 99)**.
+This convenience feature allows users to make calls from Max messages to Scheme more visually readable - for example, a message of **my-fun 99** will be treated as **(my-fun 99)**.
+This also make it possible for users to programmatically build Scheme expressions with Max objects, such as by using the **prepend** object to insert a symbol at the beginning of some list.
-The return value from evaluation is normally printed to the Max console, though S4M provides various facilities for controlling how much is printed to the console (see documentation).
+The return value from evaluation is normally printed to the Max console, though S4M provides various facilities for controlling how much is printed to the console (see the documentation).

-Messages that are surrounded by parentheses are *always* evaluated as Scheme code, and can include nested expressions (i.e., one could technically call a Scheme function named **reset** this way, though this is not recommended!).

 This facility makes it very straightforward for a user to add input mechanisms to their programs.
-For example, if they want a number box to update a Scheme variable, they can use Max's dollar sign interpolation facility in a message such as **set! var-name $1**, connecting a number box or dial to this message, and connecting the message box to inlet 0.
+For example, if they want a number box to update a Scheme variable, they can use Max's dollar sign interpolation facility in a message such as **set! my-var $1**, connecting a number box or dial to this message, and connecting the message box to inlet 0 of the s4m object.
-Moving the number box will now result in Scheme calls to set the my-var variable to the value chosen.
+Typing the number 99 into the number box will now result in Scheme calls to set the my-var variable to 99, as the s4m object will receive the message **set! my-var 99** and will treat this as **(set! my-var 99)**, evaluating accordingly.
 This capability significantly reduces the amount of code the user must write to make interactive patches when compared to the Max js object, as the js object requires explicit handler methods to be made for any input.
 .. citation cycling site FIX

 ..
 TODO FIGURE

-A result of this input facility is that when one uses a symbol in a Max message sent to inlet 0, the interpreter will take this to be a variable name in the running Scheme program.
+A result of this input facility is that when one uses a symbol in a Max message sent to inlet 0, the interpreter will take symbol to be a variable name in the running Scheme programs top-level environment.
 Should the user wish to pass in a *symbol* (i.e., not refer to a variable), they can use the standard Scheme leading single quotation mark to quote the symbol.
-The can also use an s7 *keyword* (a symbol beginning with a colon, that always evaluates to itself), in which case evaluation does not change the fact that the keyword is a symbol.
+They can also use an s7 *keyword* (a symbol beginning with a colon, that always evaluates to itself), in which case evaluation does not change the fact that the keyword is a symbol.
 Rather fortunately for us, Max does not assign any special meaning to either single quotation marks or colons, thus this presents no issue from Max messages.
 One can, for example, even name various Max objects such as buffers with colon-prefixed names.